 - Go with a local dive shop or dive resort on the island

-Scuba Diving in the Shark Marine Reserve of Beqa Lagoon
+The Shark Marine Reserve of Beqa Lagoon

 The Shark Reef Marine Reserve was established in Fiji in 2004.
 You can see up to eight species of sharks: some bull and tiger sharks, some white tip and black tip sharks, some grey reef sharks, tawny nurse sharks, sicklefin lemon sharks, and some silvertip sharks.